abinit/abinit/doc/mkdocs-user-guide/respfn.md

 When one considers the response to an atomic displacement with q=0, the following procedure is suggested :

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, a self-consistent response-function computation with the atomic displacement perturbation, with the half set of special points (with [[kptopt]]=2)

-When one considers the response to an electric field (with q=0), the following procedure is suggested :
+When one considers the response to an electric field (with q=0), the following procedure is suggested:

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, a non-self-consistent response-function computation of the d/dk perturbation, with the half set of special points (with [[kptopt]]=2, and [[iscf]]=-3)
   * third, a self-consistent response-function computation of the electric field perturbation, with the half set of special points (with [[kptopt]]=2)

 When one considers the response to an atomic displacement in the special case where q connects k-points that both belong to the special k-point grid, the following procedure is suggested :

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, a self-consistent response-function computation of the atomic displacement perturbation, with the full set of special points (with [[kptopt]]=3)

-When one considers the response to an atomic displacement for a general q point, the following procedure is suggested :
+When one considers the response to an atomic displacement for a general q point, the following procedure is suggested:

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, a non-self-consistent ground-state run with the set of k+q points, that might be reduced thanks to symmetries (with [[kptopt]]=1)
   * third, a self-consistent response-function computation of the atomic displacement perturbation, with the full set of special points (with [[kptopt]]=3)

 Of course, these different steps can be combined when a set of responses is looked for.
-In particular, the computations of responses at gamma, in the case where the full dynamical matrix as well as the dielectric tensor and the Born effective charges are needed, can be combined as follows :
+In particular, the computations of responses at gamma, in the case where the full dynamical matrix as well as the dielectric tensor and the Born effective charges are needed, can be combined as follows:

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, the three non-self-consistent response-function computations (one for each direction) of the d/dk perturbation, with the half set of special points (with [[kptopt]]=2, and [[iscf]]=-3)
   * third, all the self-consistent response-function computations of the electric field perturbations and of the atomic displacements, with the half set of special points (with [[kptopt]]=2)

 Still, computations of perturbations at different q wavevectors cannot be mixed.
 But they can follow the other computations.
-Supposing that perturbations at q=0 and a general q point are to be performed, they will be combined as follows :
+Supposing that perturbations at q=0 and a general q point are to be performed, they will be combined as follows:

   * first, a self-consistent ground-state computation with the restricted set of special points in the Irreducible Brillouin Zone (with [[kptopt]]=1)
   * second, the three non-self-consistent response-function computations (one for each direction) of the d/dk perturbation, with the half set of special points (with [[kptopt]]=2, and [[iscf]]=-3)
   * third, all q=0 self-consistent response-function computations of the electric field perturbations and of the atomic displacements, with the half set of special points (with [[kptopt]]=2)
   * fourth, a non-self-consistent ground-state computation with the set of k+q points, that might be reduced thanks to symmetries (with [[kptopt]]=1)
   * fifth, the self-consistent response-function computations of the atomic displacement perturbations with a q wavevector, with the full set of special points (with [[kptopt]]=3)

 Note that the error in the 2DTE is **linear** in the **ground-state** wavefunction error (unlike the error due to the 1WFs).
 Moreover, a large